hontas/queryStringParser/README.md

 ### npm

-Managing dependencies is a very good thing, but maybe it's out of scope for this article.
-However I encourage you to use and read about `package.json` [here](http://blog.nodejitsu.com/package-dependencies-done-right) and [here][packagejson].
+Managing dependencies is a very good thing, but out of scope for this article.
+However I encourage you to use `package.json`, you can read about it [here](http://blog.nodejitsu.com/package-dependencies-done-right) and [here][packagejson].

 ### Karma

-Install [Karma][Karma] (globally), then install the karma-chai-plugin and finally create a karma configuration file.
+Install [Karma][Karma] globally, then install the karma-mocha- and the karma-chai-plugin and finally create a karma configuration file.
 I list my answers below.

 ```
 npm install -g karma
+npm install karma-mocha
-npm install -g karma-chai
+npm install karma-chai
 karma init
 ```
 * testing framework: *mocha*